husarion/panther_ros/panther_battery/README.md

 - `battery.launch.py`: Responsible for activating battery node, which dealing with reading and publishing battery data.

-## ROS Nodes

-- [`battery_node`](#battery_node): Publishes battery state read from ADC unit for Panther version 1.2 and above, or based on Roboteq motor controllers' data for earlier versions of the robot.

 ### battery_node

+Publishes battery state read from ADC unit for Panther version 1.2 and above, or based on Roboteq motor controllers' data for earlier.versions of the robot.

 #### Publishes